Main Content

 Studying

-We participate in teaching in the study paths Human Medicine and Biomedical Sciences (B.Sc./M.Sc.) in the form of practical courses, lectures and seminars.The following courses are given by or in participation of the Institute for Lung Research:
+We teach in the degree programs Human Medicine and Biomedical Sciences (B. Sc./M. Sc.) offering practical courses, lectures, and seminars.
+The following courses are offered by or in participation of the Institute for Lung Research:

-• Systemmedizin/Precision Medicine
+• Precision Medicine (Systemmedizin)

 This is a theoretical module in which students should acquire basic and in-depth knowledge of central aspects of systems medicine and their clinical relevance.

-• Infection and Immunity in research and clinics (Strategien der Infektionserreger und der Immunantwort an ausgewählten Beispielen)
+• Infection and Immunity in Research and Clinics (Strategien der Infektionserreger und der Immunantwort an ausgewählten Beispielen)

-Human Biology (Vertiefungsmodul)
+Human Biology - specialization module/Vertiefungsmodul

 • Clinical and Molecular Pulmonology